brodycj/cordova-sqlite-ext/README.md

 ### Multiple SQLite problem on Android

-This plugin uses a non-standard [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) implementation on Android.
-In case an application access the SAME database using multiple plugins there is a risk of data corruption ref: [xpbrew/cordova-sqlite-storage#626](https://github.com/xpbrew/cordova-sqlite-storage/issues/626)) as described in <http://ericsink.com/entries/multiple_sqlite_problem.html> and <https://www.sqlite.org/howtocorrupt.html>.
+This plugin uses non-standard [`android-sqlite-native-ndk-connector`](https://github.com/brodybits/android-sqlite-native-ndk-connector) implementation with [`android-sqlite-ndk-native-driver`](https://github.com/brodybits/android-sqlite-ndk-native-driver) on Android.
+In case an application access the **same** database using multiple plugins there is a risk of data corruption ref: [`storesafe/cordova-sqlite-storage#626`](https://github.com/storesafe/cordova-sqlite-storage/issues/626)) as described in <http://ericsink.com/entries/multiple_sqlite_problem.html> and <https://www.sqlite.org/howtocorrupt.html>.

 The workaround is to use the `androidDatabaseProvider: 'system'` setting as described in the [Android database provider](#android-database-provider) section below: